 “The pace of technological change sweeping boldly across business and society is breathtaking—and it is taking us from the digital age towards a new reality, a new era… [known as] …the post-digital era.” – Paul Daugherty of Accenture.

-Consequently, Big Data and its processing under the ambit of data science and analytics are central to the 4IR paradigm.
+Consequently, Big Data and Big Data processing, within the realm of data science and analytics, are central to the 4IR paradigm.

 Succinctly stated, as these technologies continue to improve, more data is ultimately produced, which must be analyzed to provide answers to questions asked by industry and by academia.

 Thus, it stands to reason that massive amounts (billions of records of petabytes of data) must be queried and analyzed in the most efficient, cost-effective manner possible.